Skip main navigation

 • Physical.
 Exercise can relieve stress and help you and your family stay healthy.
 Exercising as a family can also help bolster family connections.

 • Psychological.
-Have regular family dinners to talk about the day and strengthen bonds or talk with a family therapist about fears or concerns.
+Have regular family dinners to talk about the day and strengthen bonds.
+Talk with a family therapist about fears or concerns.
+The Psychological Health Resource Center can connect you with a confidentially trained health resource consultant by calling 866-966-1020 or clicking their 24/7 live chat.

 • Spiritual.
 If spirituality or religion is a source of strength for your family, stay with it.
-Whether it's personal practices or support groups, connection with friends makes the going easier.
+Whether it's personal practices or support groups, spiritual connection can provide a strong sense of community, and chaplains can support you with your spiritual life.

 Service members and families can also build readiness by using internal and external tools.
-Internal tools, like family traditions, dinners or game nights, are important for strengthening bonds.
-External tools like Family Readiness Groups (FRG) can be helpful during all stages of military life.
-FRGs offer families a supportive forum for sharing experiences, tips and resources.
-FRGs also provide social activities to help people stay connected and positive, and they provide opportunities for moral support during deployments.
+Internal tools, like family traditions, dinners, or game nights, are important for strengthening bonds.
+External tools like Family Readiness Groups can be helpful during all stages of military life.
+FRGs offer families a supportive forum for sharing experiences, tips, and resources.
+FRGs also provide social activities to help people stay connected and provide opportunities for moral support during deployments.

 What Line Leaders Can Do

-Warriors are not alone in their concern for their families.
-Family readiness affects line leaders and service member readiness, which impacts missions for military leaders.
-Line leaders themselves may experience stressors in home life, and these disruptions can cause stress for their unit members.
+Line leaders also have concern for their families, as they can impact mission readiness for military leaders.
+Line leaders may experience stressors in home life and these disruptions can cause stress for their unit members.
 It's important for leaders to encourage unit members to use the family resources that are available, as well as using the resources themselves.
-Family centers offered by the military can help families stay strong during, in between and after deployments.
+Family centers offered by the military can help families stay strong during, in between, and after deployments.
 This, in turn, helps strengthen the health of the whole force.

 Additional Resources: